syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 * You install the Promise on your Platform Cluster, where Kratix is installed.
 * Your user wants an instance of the Promise.
 * Your user submit a Kratix Resource Request that lists what they want and how they want it, and this complies with the `xaasCrd` (more details on this request later).
-* Kratix fires off the request pipeline that you defined in `xaasRequestPipeline` and passes the Resource Request as an input.
+* Kratix fires off the first container in the defined in `xaasRequestPipeline` and passes the Resource Request as an input.
+Subsequent containers will have the previous container's output available as input.
+For further details on the internal works of multiple pipeline images, check the [Pipelines reference documentation](/docs/main/reference/resource-requests/pipelines)
 * The pipeline outputs valid Kubernetes documents that say what the user wants and what the business wants for that Promise instance.
 * The Worker Cluster has what it needs based on the `workerClusterResources` and is ready to create the instance when the request comes through.